 At the end of the consultation, armed with new information, I will be in a much stronger position to give you a diagnosis, discuss the prognosis and suggest preliminary treatment.

 My involvement does not stop when you walk out the consulting room door.
-After every consultation, I send a written report to your regular vet, outlining my conclusions, detailing results of all the tests, giving an evidence-based prognosis, and suggesting treatment.
+After every consultation, including online video consultations, I send a written report to your regular vet, outlining my conclusions, detailing results of all the tests, giving an evidence-based prognosis, and suggesting treatment.
 I am then available by email or phone for further advice, both to you and your vet.

 Further visits, typically lasting 20-30 minutes, may be appropriate to pursue a definitive diagnosis and monitor response to treatment, but your pet always remains under the care of your own primary, regular veterinary surgeon.
 Many skin disorders cannot be cured but can be managed in a way that optimises the chance of an excellent quality of life.
 Periodic monitoring is often the key to success.